 Buying your first car is a massive milestone.
-It means you’ve got through learning how to drive and are past the days of provisional driver insurance and are ready to gain a new kind of independence for the first time.
+It means you’ve got through learning how to drive and are past the days of temporary learner insurance and are ready to gain a new kind of independence for the first time.
 But before you take the plunge and part with your money, it’s worth doing your research and making sure you are making the best decision for you.

 In this article, we explore the most frequently asked questions about owning your first car.